transloadit/php-sdk/README.md

 composer require transloadit/php-sdk
 ```

-Keep your Transloadit account's key & secret key nearby.
+Keep your Transloadit account's Auth Key & Secret nearby.
 You can check
 the [API credentials](https://transloadit.com/accounts/credentials) page for
 these values.